 Besides surgery, other treatment options are:

 - Curettage and electrodessication: You’re given a shot of anesthetic to numb the area, and your doctor scrapes off the patches with a special tool.
-Then she’ll use high-frequency electric current to stop the bleeding.
-She may repeat the process if there are still cancer cells in deeper tissue.
+Then they’ll use high-frequency electric current to stop the bleeding.
+They may repeat the process if there are still cancer cells in deeper tissue.

 - Fluorouracil: This is medication you put on your skin.
 It keeps the abnormal cells from growing and reproducing.
 It can cause redness, soreness, or peeling after 1 or 2 weeks, but this usually goes away within a month or two.